MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/bot-events.md

 You can use conversation update events to provide better notifications and effective bot actions.
 You can add new events any time and your bot begins to receive them.
 You must design your bot to receive unexpected events.
 If you are using the Bot Framework SDK without specifying any activity handlers in your bot code, your bot automatically responds with a `200 - OK` to any events you choose not to handle.

-A bot receives a `conversationUpdate` event in either of the following cases:
+A bot receives a `conversationUpdate` event in any of the following cases:

 * When bot is added to a conversation.
 * Other members are added or removed in a conversation or channel.
 * Conversation metadata is changed.

-Following are the different type of events:
+The following are different type of events associated with `conversationUpdate`:

 | Events| Description| Scope |
 |----| ------|----|